Khairulikhsn/XnUpload/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `telegram-upload` for local development.
+Here's how to set up `xnup` for local development.

-1. Fork the `telegram-upload` repo on GitHub.
+1. Fork the `xnup` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/telegram-upload.git
+    $ git clone git@github.com:your_name_here/xnup.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv telegram-upload
+    $ mkvirtualenv xnup
-    $ cd telegram-upload/
+    $ cd xnup/
     $ python setup.py develop

 4. Create a branch for local development::